 Tutorial level: basic HTML and CSS

 Every browser comes with a handy tool called Web Inspector which can help you get a better grasp of the code behind any website.
 To better understand how it works please go through Chrome’s Developers Tools Overview.

 Let’s say we want to change the color of the post titles inside a content block.
 First, identify the part of the site you want to edit, then right-click on it and select the ‘Inspect’ option:

-The developer tools section will appear on screen.
-In most cases, the first selection may not be very precise and you’ll probably not ‘inspect’ the desired element because of the website’s complex HTML structures which is based on different containers stacked one on top of the other.
+The developer tools section will appear on the screen.
+In most cases, the first selection may not be very precise and you’ll probably not ‘inspect’ the desired element because of the website’s complex HTML structures which are based on different containers stacked one on top of the other.

 Now you’ll need to select and open every container until you find to the one you are looking for.
 The Visual Selector will be very useful in this matter.

 The Visual Selector steps:

-- Click on the Visual Selector icon in the left side of the Inspector tool.
+- Click on the Visual Selector icon on the left side of the Inspector tool.

 - Select the element you want to edit.